bevyengine/rfcs/rfcs/80-curve-trait.md

 or distance.

-For example, we might use the `Curve` APIs to construct a `Curve<Transform>` in order to describe the motion of an Entity with time:
+For example, we might use the `Curve` APIs to construct a `Curve<Transform>` in order to describe the motion of an entity over time:
 ```rust
 // This is a `Curve<Quat>` that describes a rotation with time:
 let rotation_over_time = function_curve(interval(0.0, std::f32::consts::TAU).unwrap(), |t| Quat::from_rotation_z(t));